JasonPollman/Dist.io/ReadMe.md

 ### Pipeline
 **A pipeline is similar to async's *waterfall*.**
-Except in Dist.io, one slave will execute a task, its results are passed to another slave, etc. etc. Once all tasks in the pipeline are complete, a single response is resolved with the data from the last task in the pipeline.
+A slave will execute a task, its results will then passed to another slave, etc. etc. Once all tasks in the pipeline are complete, a single response is resolved with the data from the last task in the pipeline.

 ```js
 master.create.pipeline()